isomerpages/mindef-ndp2022/_ndp-at-heartlands/Carnival @ North West.md

 Parking is available at nearby HDB carparks or at Sun Plaza

 **By Private Transport**<br>
-Visitors may opt to drop-off at Sun Plaza or at Taxi Stand H13 located near the MRT
+Visitors may opt to drop-off at Sun Plaza or at the pick-up/drop off point located near Sembawang NSL Station along Sembawang Way.